 Strategic thinking and long term planning were identified by Analousi and Karami (2003) as major reasons for SMEs failure.
 Further, Fawsett and Myers (2001) are of the opinion that organizational performance is directly influenced by organizational strategy and the structure of the organisation.
+Firm performance has been directly linked to efficient marketing practices according to Adres, Saharias and Vallejo (2009).
+Furthermore a study by Kurmar and Petersen (2005) established that marketing strategies can maximize the profitability of a firm as well as improve its performance.
 Business planning practices have been observed to have a positive impact on firms' performance (Eriksen, 2008; Hussam&Raef, 2007).
 Wickham (1998) further states that business planning is very beneficial for SMEs performance as it forces the entrepreneur/manager to continuously think about open business questions and seek out solutions which are aim to achieve SMEs vision and objectives which result in a higher performance.
 However, Robinson and Pearse (1984) had a different opinion and argued that strategic planning is not a popular practice among SMEs, because they do not have the time or staff to invest in strategic planning.
 They further argued that research on the impact of strategic planning for SMEs has been inconclusive as many SMEs do not plan.

 Studies such as those by Delmar and Shane (2003); Perry (2001) and Liao and Gartner (2006) all found a positive relationship between business plans and survival whilst Gruber (2007) finds that business plans help achieve market objectives.
-On contrary, Honig& Karlsson (2004); Tornikoshi&Newbert (2007) all struggle to find any relationship between business plans and performance.
+On contrary, Honig& Karlsson (2004);Tornikoshi&Newbert (2007) all struggle to find any relationship between business plans performance.
 Other studies by Gartner and Liao (2005) and Shane and Delmar (2005) found strong evidence that ventures would be terminated during the gestation period between conception and birth.

 According to study by Honig and Karlsson (2004), survival of business seems to be unrelated to business planning and there was no relationship between profitability and writing a business plan during the first two years after a business was founded.
 To conclude, much empirical research ends up inconclusive as to the effect of business planning competence practices on business performance and sustainability.